 Good security means having a partner that has enough stability to continue the partnership in the long term.
 Being sure about a partner’s security involves communicating and being honest about where both of you are.

-Now that we’ve gone over the various reasons why a partnership might not be successful, here are some real life examples of brand fails that your business can learn from:
+Now that we’ve gone over the various reasons why a partnership might not be successful, here are some real-life examples of partnership marketing campaigns that have failed dismally that your business can learn from:

-Target and Neiman Marcus collaborated on a clothing line in 2013.
-This partnership didn’t make as many sales as expected because the two brands are polar opposites – with Target being an affordable brand and Neiman Marcus being a luxury brand.
+The Target and Neiman Marcus collaboration is mentioned often in many 'marketing fails' lists.
+They collaborated on a clothing line in 2013.
+This partnership marketing campaign didn’t make as many sales as expected because the two brands are polar opposites – with Target being an affordable brand and Neiman Marcus being a luxury brand.

 This meant that both of these brands isolated their core audiences.
-Target’s customers couldn’t pay for an expensive brand that offered edgy clothes and Neiman Marcus customers weren’t didn’t connect with the affordable Target.
+Target’s customers couldn’t pay for an expensive brand that offered edgy clothes and Neiman Marcus customers were disconnected from Target's affordable brand.

 Toy brands’ primary customers are children and children are associated with innocence, so when Shell started getting in hot water for their shady environmental practices, this contradicted everything that LEGO stood for.
 The partnership was dissolved because of public outcry and campaigning from Greenpeace.